Ares0098/Multiclass-Semantic-Segmentation-on-Pre-Cancer-Cervical-Image-Using-Deep-Learning/Dataset/GT/readme.txt

-Put Image file from the link, and then delete this .txt file
+GT file goes here after Data Preprocessing Part2, and then delete this .txt file